 Guidance & Assistance

-- We assist with Victim Compensation Applications and Claims.
+- Assisting with Victim Compensation Applications and Claims.

-- Composing and submitting Victim Impact statements to the courts.
+- Assistance in composing and submitting Victim Impact Statements to the courts.

-- Providing crisis and long-term support, with information about grieving and the life re-constructing process.
+- Providing crisis support, long-term support, with information about grieving and the life reconstructing process.

 - Crisis and long-term peer grief support on a one-to-one basis helping survivors understand and meet the needs of family members, especially grieving children.

-- Crisis management during all phases of the grief and healing process, criminal and legal proceedings, and life reconstruction.
+- Crisis management during all phases of the grief and healing process, criminal/legal proceedings, life reconstruction.

 Portrait by Eric Harms

-- Family and friends what they and others could have done to prevent the murder, i.e., "IF ONLY..."
+- Family and friends wonder what they or others could have done to prevent the homicide, i.e., "IF ONLY..."

-- Survivors often feel stigmatized because outsiders might find a reason to blame the victim, family or friends to ease the fear that this could happen to them and their families.
+- Survivors often feel stigmatized because outsiders try to place blame on the victim, family or friends to ease the fear that this could happen to them & their families.

-- The murderer(s) may not be identified or apprehended, causing the family further frustration, fear, and anger.
+- Sometimes the violator(s) may not be identified or apprehended, causing the family further frustration, fear and anger.

-- Necessary contact with some investigators, prosecutors, social workers, defense attorneys, the defendant, and the media all intensify and prolong grief.
+- Some contact with investigators, prosecutors, social workers, defense attorneys, the defendant, and the media may be necessary, intensifying and prolonging grief.

-- Overwhelming grief can be devastating to every area of your life, spiritually, emotionally, physically and financially.
-Since everyone's grief is unique, each may feel a broad array of emotions at different and varying times.
-You may feel fearful, helpless and vulnerable.
+- Overwhelming grief can be devastating to every area of your life: spiritually, emotionally, physically, financially.
+Since everyone's grief is unique, each survivor may experience a broad array of emotions at varying times.
+It is normal to feel fearful, helpless, vulnerable.

-- Allow survivors to talk about the crime, but do not focus the conversation on the investigation.
-Their recovery must not be based on what may of may not happen in the courts.
+- Allow survivors to talk about the crime but don’t focus the conversation on the investigation.
+Their recovery should not be based on what may or may not happen in the courts.

-- Allow them to talk about the good and bad times or say nothing at all if they choose, without judgment.
+- Allow them to talk about the good and bad times or say nothing at all, if they choose.
+Listen without judgment.

-- Allow them to cry freely as this is normal, healthy expression of grief and releases tensions.
-Allow them to take time out from pressures.
+- Allow them to cry freely, as this is a normal healthy expression of grief and releases tensions.

-- Allow them to grieve in whatever manner and as long as they wish, provided they are not a physical threat to themselves or others.
+- Allow them to grieve in their own way for as long as they need, provided they are not a physical threat to themselves or others.

-- Allow them to change old traditions that may be too painful, as they are reconstructing a new life.
+- Allow them to leave old traditions behind that may be too painful as they are building a new life.

-- Just let them know that you remain a caring friend by remembering and their loved one on holidays, their birthdays, and anniversaries.
+- Demonstrate your friendship by honoring their loved one on holidays, their birthdays, anniversaries.